 To prevent reseeding, cut them back in fall, but you may want to leave a few seedheads: Individual plants are not especially long-lived, but because they reseed so readily, you can maintain a clump of the purple ones for years just by letting a few new plants come up every year.

-The only serious problem with coneflowers is that they’re susceptible to aster yellows, a disease that’s spread by insects.
+The most serious problem with coneflowers is aster yellows, a disease that’s spread by insects.
 Lumpy, misshapen, green-tinged flowers, like the ones above, let you know a plant is infected.
 Once the plant has it, the only thing to do is pull it out so the virus can’t spread to other plants.
 Bury affected plants or throw them on the compost pile — the disease won’t survive after the plant is dead.

 Coneflower varieties to try in your garden